Boating Accident Water Craft Lawyers

 There are Many Types of Boating Accidents

 The “capsizing” of the boat and falls overboard accounted for a major portion of the fatalities.
 This is early 60% of all reported boating fatalities.
 Nine out of every 10 of the fatalities involve victims that drown.
 Collision with another boat was the most reported type of accident.
-These boating accidents resulted in 1,500 injuries and accounted for nearly 9 million dollars property related damage.
+These boating accidents resulted in 1,500 injuries and accounted for nearly 9 million dollars in property-related damage.

 The Age of Boating Accident Fatality